 This wallet allows you to store, send and receive both NEO and Gas, and it also allows NEO shareholders to claim their GAS-generated tokens.

 The NEO CLI wallet is available for Linux and Windows (in English only).

-Developed by OnChain developers, NEOWallet is a secured web wallet which doesn’t store your private keys.
+Developed by OnChain developers, NEOWallet is a secured web wallet that doesn’t store your private keys.

 The NEOWallet allows users to store/transact in NEO/GAS, and they can also claim their generated GAS if they are holding NEO in this wallet.

-This is another Web Wallet for storing your NEO coins that was developed by and maintained by the NEO community development team.
+This is another Web Wallet for storing your NEO coins that were developed by and maintained by the NEO community development team.

 Similar to the NEO Tracker, the NEO Wallet is officially an ‘offline’ wallet.
 This means that no wallet files or private keys are uploaded onto the NEO wallet server.